Hercules (2014 film): Critical response

 Elizabeth Weitzman of New York Daily News stated, "It's fast-paced, funny, and packed with eye-popping action.
 The effects are impressive, but there are none bigger than the star Dwayne Johnson's massive powerful physique which perfectly suited the character and the large-scale movie."
 She added, "Johnson makes his entrance wearing a conquered lion's head and a loincloth skirt.
 The fact that he can pull this look off sets the tone for everything else to come."

 John DeFore of The Washington Post stated, "[The film] simply fails to exploit its assets: an amusing, revisionist take on the mythological strongman, and the charisma of Dwayne 'The Rock' Johnson."
 Critic James Berardinelli said, "A big-budget misfire of a sizeable order, a visually busy but emotionally dead endeavor that wearies the viewer with endless computer generated special effects while failing to provide a scintilla of human interest."

 Accolades

 The film was nominated for two Teen Choice Awards.
 Dwayne Johnson, was nominated in the category "Choice Summer Movie Star" and the film was nominated in the category "Choice Summer Movie".

+Home media

-Home mediaHercules was released on Blu-ray 3D, Blu-ray and DVD on November 4, 2014, by Paramount Home Entertainment.
+Hercules was released on Blu-ray 3D, Blu-ray and DVD on November 4, 2014, by Paramount Home Entertainment.

 Controversy

 According to comic book writer Alan Moore, who was friends with Steve Moore (no relation), the author of the film's source material comic book Hercules, Steve wanted to have his name uncredited after finding out in his contract that he would not be consulted or paid for the film.
-However, following Steve's death, his name was credited anyways, which Alan believed was only done for publicity.
+However, following Steve's death, his name was credited anyway, which Alan believed was only done for publicity.
 Alan also criticized the film's expected alterations to the source material.